ON THIS PAGE: You will learn about the different types of treatments doctors use for children with astrocytoma. Use the menu to see other pages.

 If the tumor is a low-grade recurrent astrocytoma, the doctor may perform surgery to remove as much of the tumor as possible.
 Children who have not previously had radiation therapy or chemotherapy may receive either or both of these treatments for the recurrent tumor.

 If the tumor is a high-grade recurrent astrocytoma, the doctor may suggest other types of chemotherapy or radiation therapy.
 Rarely, chemotherapy along with stem cell/bone marrow transplantation may be recommended.

-If treatment fails
+If treatment does not work

-Parents or guardians are encouraged to think about where the child would be most comfortable: at home, in a home-like setting elsewhere, in the hospital, or in a hospice environment.
-Hospice care is a type of palliative care for people who are expected to live less than 6 months.
-It is designed to provide the best possible quality of life for people who are near the end of life.
-Nursing care and special equipment can make staying at home a workable alternative for many families.
-Some children may be happier if they can arrange to attend school part-time or keep up other activities and social connections.
+Hospice care is designed to provide the best possible quality of life for people who are expected to live less than 6 months.
+Parents and guardians are encouraged to talk with the health care team about hospice options, which include hospice care at home, a special hospice center, or other health care locations.
+Nursing care and special equipment can make staying at home a workable option for many families.
+Some children may be happier and more comfortable if they can attend school part-time or keep up other activities and social connections.
 The child’s health care team can help parents or guardians decide on an appropriate level of activity.
 Making sure a child is physically comfortable and free from pain is extremely important as part of end-of-life care.
 Learn more about caring for a terminally ill child and advanced care planning.